auth0/docs/articles/protocols/oauth2/index.md

 - The signature is used to validate that the token is trustworthy and has not been tampered with.
 :::

-The permissions represented by the Access Token, in OAuth terms are known as <dfn data-key="scope">**scopes**</dfn>.
+The permissions represented by the access token, in OAuth terms are known as <dfn data-key="scope">**scopes**</dfn>.
 When an application authenticates with Auth0, it specifies the scopes it wants.
-If those scopes are authorized by the user, then the Access Token will represent these authorized scopes.
-For example, a Contacts API may accept three different levels of authorization: reading contacts (scope `read:contacts`), creating contacts (scope `create:contacts`) and deleting contacts (scope `delete:contacts`).
-When an application asks the API to create a new contact, then the Access Token should contain the `create:contacts` scope.
-In a similar fashion, in order to delete existing contacts, the Access Token should contain the `delete:contacts` scope.
+If those scopes are authorized by the user, then the access token will represent these authorized scopes.
+For example, a Contacts API may accept three different authorization levels specifying the corresponding scopes:
+- Reading contacts (`read:contacts`)
+- Creating contacts (scope `create:contacts`)
+- Deleting contacts (scope `delete:contacts`)

 For more information refer to [Scopes](/scopes).

 ## OAuth roles